ipunkt/laravel-healthcheck/README.md

 ## Usage
 Edit the config file `config/healthcheck.php`

-see the comments there for more infromation
+see the comments there for more information

 ### Available checkers
 - `database` Tests database connections via Eloquent